shubhamwankar/Book_Recommendation_System/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Run the load_predict.py file to load the Book Recommender System.
+3. Run the load_predict.py file to load the Book Recommendation System.

 > **Note: The recommendation system only works for the books present in the dataset.
 In order to customize the model, please reach out to me @ shubhamwankar23@gmail.com**